martinellimarco/t2sz/README.md

 For all other files it runs in raw mode.

-In tar archive mode it compress the archive keeping each file in a different frame, unless `-s` or `-S` is used.
+In tar archive mode it compresses the archive keeping each file in a different frame, unless `-s` or `-S` is used.

 This allows fast seeking and extraction of a single file without decompressing the whole archive.

 When `-s SIZE` is used in tar mode, if the size of the file being compressed into a block is less than `SIZE` then another one will be added in the same block, and so on until the sum of the sizes of all files packed together is at least `SIZE`.
-A file will be never spltted as `SIZE` is just a minimum value.
+A file will be never split as `SIZE` is just a minimum value.

 When `-s SIZE` is used in raw mode then it defines exactly the input block size and bigger inputs will be split in blocks of this size accordingly.
 If there isn't enough input data the last block will be smaller.

-When `-S SIZE` is used, files bigger than `SIZE` will be splitted in blocks of `SIZE` length.
+When `-S SIZE` is used, files bigger than `SIZE` will be split in blocks of `SIZE` length.
 It is available only in tar mode and ignored in raw mode.

 The compressed archive can be decompressed with any Zstandard tool, including `zstd`.